LisaMcGautier/passwordGenerator/README.md

 Cleaned up the code in the "script.js" file.

 Attached function.js, backup.js, beforeClass.js, and other.js; all documents which were created in the pursuit of this project.

+Watching other students debug their code helped me realize that if the user does not choose any of the character types, the password will generate "undefined."

+Created if statements to avoid this issue.